 With all the love that gets showered on Oscar Mayer’s iconic jingle, it might be easy to overlook Armour Hot Dogs’ “The Dog Kids Love to Bite” song, released four years after Oscar Mayer’s and every bit as memorable and successful.
 Written by veteran musical director Clay Warnick, the actual commercial wasn’t particularly inspired–just a bunch of kids parading around a playground, reminiscent of a “Barney” episode minus the Purple felt.

 The song, though, stuck in people’s heads and became one of the defining jingles of its era.
 In fact, jingle firm American Music Concepts recently ranked “The Dog Kids Love to Bite” as the fifth-best advertising jingle of all time … the song even warranted a scene in a 1994 episode of “The Simpsons.”

 Given America’s current–and long overdue–interest in returning to more healthy food choices, there’s no telling how much longer hot dogs will remain a staple of American menus.
-But as long as these jingles can roll around in our collective consciousness and occasionally bring a smile, the iconic status of American hot dogs will last a long, long time.
+But as long as these songs can roll around in our collective consciousness and occasionally bring a smile, the iconic status of American hot dogs will last a long, long time.